rtviii/biodata-integration-proposal/public/Inquiry.md

 + A 2020 community-driven [ proposal ](https://f1000research.com/articles/9-278/v1) calling for integration of data and tools in ELIXIR.
 ____

 ##### I realize that this might not actually be immediately useful to a professional biologist, who already has her heuristics developed and delivery pipelines figured out, or a professional data-scientist for whom another layer of scripting on top of the usual cleaning might not seem so unnatural.
-In fact, i'd like to hear from an audience in-between insofar as it exists.
-And insofar as it doesn't -- the reasons for why it can't.
+In fact, the software that is out there is just fine for publishing papers.

 ##### Likewise, i'm perfectly aware of the complexity that something like that incurs in the limit.
-Contra certain responses along the lines of "impossible due to cost/complexity": it seems obvious that -- again, in the limit -- any costs are justified by the appropriate demand.
-An infrastsructure like this has to materialize eventually and now is as good a time as any to start.
+Anticipating reactions along the lines of "impossible due to cost/complexity": it seems obvious that -- again, in the limit -- any costs are justified by the appropriate demand and a presumption is that that there will be.